elixir-cldr/cldr/README.md

 Seer `h Cldr.List` and `h Cldr.List.to_string` in `iex` for further information.

-## Formatting Dates, Times, Units and Other Stuff
+## Formatting Dates, Times, Units

 Not currently supported, but they're next on the development priority list.

+* Dates/times expected to ship in January 2017.

+* Units planned by March 2017

 ## Gettext Integration